 A professional community which cannot cater to the needs – both implicit and explicit – of the populace it stems from, will be ultimately disregarded as redundant.
 The new crop of architects needs to step out of this self-congratulatory mind-set of perpetuating exclusivity – if not from the spirit of goodwill, then at least for the sake of self-preservation.

-Gautam Bhatia is an ward winning architect and architectural critic, who has authored several books on architecture.
+Gautam Bhatia is an award winning architect and architectural critic, who has authored several books on architecture.
 His thoughts on architecture and planning are internationally published in news papers and journals.

 Books By Gautam Bhatia